 On April 13, 2007, we completed our acquisition of Zynetix Limited ("Zynetix"), a privately-held designer of innovative Global System for Mobile Communications infrastructure solutions located in the United Kingdom.
-In connection with this acquisition we recorded intangible assets consisting of customer relationships, intellectual property and a trade name, with estimated useful lives ranging from three to seven years.
+In connection with this acquisition we recorded intangible assets consisting of customer relationships, intellectual property and a trade name.
 A portion of the Intellectual property was allocated to the Sonus reporting unit.
 In connection with the preparation of our financial statements for the second quarter of fiscal 2008, we performed a review of the intangible assets, determined that the intangible assets and goodwill allocable to the Zynetix reporting unit were impaired and recorded impairment charges aggregating \$3.6 million.
 As a result, the net book values of the intangible assets and goodwill attributable to the Zynetix reporting unit were reduced to zero at June 30, 2008.
 During the third quarter of fiscal 2008, we committed to a plan to sell Zynetix, and completed the sale transaction on November 26, 2008.
-As a result, we have reclassified the results of operations of Zynetix, including amortization expense and impairment charges for the intangible assets and goodwill allocated to the Zynetix reporting unit, to discontinued operations for all periods presented (see Note L).
+As a result, we have reclassified the results of operations of Zynetix reporting unit, to discontinued operations for all periods presented (see Note H).
 The amortization expense for the intellectual property allocated to the Sonus reporting unit is included in Amortization of intangible assets.

-We record non-cash amortization expense for these intangible assets in our GAAP financial statements.
-We believe that excluding the amortization of intangible assets facilitates the comparison of our financial results to our historical operating results and to other companies in our industry and provides meaningful information regarding our liquidity.
+We believe that excluding the non-cash amortization of intangible assets facilitates the comparison of our financial results to our historical operating results and to other companies in our industry and provides meaningful information regarding our liquidity.